VDA5050/VDA5050/VDA5050_EN.md

 All formatting and JSON data types are correct?

 2)	**is received order new or an update of the current order?**:
-Is `orderId` of the received order different to `orderId` of order the vehicle currently holds?
+Is `orderId` of the received order different to `orderId` of order the mobile robot currently holds?

-3)	**is vehicle still executing an order or waiting for an update?**:
+3)	**is mobile robot still executing an order or waiting for an update?**:
 Are `nodeStates` not empty or are `actionStates` containing states which are neither 'FAILED' nor 'FINISHED'?
 Nodes and edges and the corresponding action states of the order horizon are also included inside the state.
-Vehicle might still have a horizon and therefore be waiting for an update and executing an order.
+Mobile robot might still have a horizon and therefore be waiting for an update and executing an order.

-4) **is start of new order close enough to current position?**:	Is the vehicle already standing on the node, or is it in the node's deviation range (see Section [6.6.1 Concept and logic](#661-concept-and-logic))?
+4) **is start of new order close enough to current position?**:	Is the mobile robot already standing on the node, or is it in the node's deviation range (see Section [6.6.1 Concept and logic](#661-concept-and-logic))?

-5) **is received order update deprecated?**: Is `orderUpdateId` smaller than the one currently on the vehicle?
+5) **is received order update deprecated?**: Is `orderUpdateId` smaller than the one currently on the mobile robot?

-6)	**is received order update currently on vehicle?**: Is `orderUpdateId` equal to the one currently on the vehicle?
+6)	**is received order update currently on mobile robot?**: Is `orderUpdateId` equal to the one currently on the mobile robot?

 7)	**is the received update a valid continuation of the currently still running order?**:	Is the first node of the received order the current decision point according to the order update chapter?
-The vehicle is still moving or executing actions related to the base released in previous order updates or still has a horizon and is therefore waiting for a continuation of the order.
+The mobile robot is still moving or executing actions related to the base released in previous order updates or still has a horizon and is therefore waiting for a continuation of the order.
 In this case, the order update is only accepted if the first node of the new base is equal to the last node of the previous base.

 8)	**is the received update a valid continuation of the previously completed order?**: Is the first node of the received order the current decision point according to the order update chapter?
-The vehicle is not executing any actions anymore neither is it waiting for a continuation of the order (meaning that it has completed its base with all related actions and does not have a horizon).
+The mobile robot is not executing any actions anymore neither is it waiting for a continuation of the order (meaning that it has completed its base with all related actions and does not have a horizon).
 In this case, the order update is only accepted if the first node of the new base is equal to the last node of the previous base.

 9)	populate/append new states to the `actionStates`/`nodeStates`/`edgeStates`.

 ### 6.6.3 Idle state of the mobile robot

 A mobile robot is idle if its `nodeStates` and `edgeStates` are empty and all order related `actionStates` are either 'FINISHED' or 'FAILED'.
-A new order shall only be accepted if the vehicle is idle.
+A new order shall only be accepted if the mobile robot is idle.
 An order update can be accepted when the mobile robot is idle or during order execution.
-When idle, a vehicle can execute instantActions.
+When idle, a mobile robot can execute instantActions.

 ### 6.6.4 Reporting of horizon actions in the mobile robot's state

 The mobile robot's state shall always represent the full status of the order it currently has.
 Therefore, the robot shall report both the `actionsStates` of actions included in its base as well as horizon at all times.
 All horizon actions are reported as 'WAITING'.
 If the mobile robot receives an order update where part of its former horizon is removed or changed, all actions that were attached to these nodes and edges shall be removed from the `actionStates` to reflect this. `actionStates` of base actions shall never be removed in the context of an `orderUpdate` as the base cannot be modified once released.

-### 6.6.3 Order cancellation (by master control)
+### 6.6.3 Order cancellation (by fleet control)

 In the event of an unplanned change in the base nodes, the order shall be canceled by using the instantAction `cancelOrder`.

 MC can optionally pass an `orderId` to reference which order it wants to cancel.
 After receiving the instantAction `cancelOrder`, the mobile robot shall attempt to stop as soon as possible, for mobile robots with line-guided behavior this could be the next feasible node.
-A vehicle which plans and replans the trajectory between two nodes by itself shall stop at its current position, not merely at the next node.
+A mobile robot which plans and replans the trajectory between two nodes by itself shall stop at its current position, not merely at the next node.

 If there are order related actions scheduled, these actions shall be cancelled and report 'FAILED' in their `actionState`.
 If there are order related actions running, those actions should be cancelled and also be reported as 'FAILED'.
 If the action cannot be interrupted, the `actionState` of that action should reflect that by reporting 'RUNNING' while it is running, and after that the respective state ('FINISHED', if successful and 'FAILED', if not).
 While order related actions are running, the cancelOrder action shall report 'RUNNING', until all actions are cancelled/finished.
 Actions that cannot be cancelled (cancelAllowed = false) shall be finished.
-After all movement of the vehicle and all of its order related actions are stopped, the `cancelOrder` action status shall report 'FINISHED'.
+After all movement of the mobile robot and all of its order related actions are stopped, the `cancelOrder` action status shall report 'FINISHED'.
-This means that the vehicle is idle and ready to receive new orders.
+This means that the mobile robot is idle and ready to receive new orders.

 The `orderId` and `orderUpdateId` are kept.

-Figure 9 shows the expected behavior for different AGV capabilities.
+Figure 9 shows the expected behavior for different mobile robot capabilities.

 ![Figure 9 Expected behavior after a cancelOrder](./assets/process_cancel_order.png)
 >Figure 9 Expected behavior after a `cancelOrder`.